nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

     !!! note

-        Leave this browser tab open as we will need the token once more to store it as a Nextflow secret.
+        Leave the browser tab with the token open as we will need it once more to store it as a Nextflow secret.

 4. To make your token available to the Nextflow CLI, export it on the command line:

     Open a terminal and type:

     ```bash
      export TOWER_ACCESS_TOKEN=eyxxxxxxxxxxxxxxxQ1ZTE=
     ```

     Where `eyxxxxxxxxxxxxxxxQ1ZTE=` is the token you have just created.

+    !!!
+Warning "Security Note"

+        Keep your token secure and do not share it with others.
+        You can add a ++space++ before the `export` command to prevent it from being saved in your shell history.

 ### 1.2.
-Run Nextflow cli with Seqera Platform visualizing and capturing logs
+Run Nextflow CLI with Seqera Platform visualizing and capturing logs

-Run your Nextflow workflows as usual with the addition of the `-with-tower` command:
+Run a Nextflow workflow with the addition of the `-with-tower` command:

 ```bash
 nextflow run nextflow-io/hello -with-tower